Toilet overflowing

 Plumbing

-The answer to 'toilet overflowing' is that there are several common causes, including a clogged toilet, a problem with the toilet's flapper valve, or a blockage in the drain line.
-Symptoms may include water spilling over the toilet bowl, a gurgling sound, or the toilet taking a long time to flush.
+The answer to 'toilet overflowing' is that there are several common causes, including a clogged drain, a malfunctioning toilet flapper, or a problem with the toilet's water level.
+Symptoms can include water spilling over the toilet bowl and potentially causing water damage to the surrounding area.

 Step-by-Step Guide